 Surgery for Epilepsy

-The Epilepsy Center at UC San Diego Health System utilizes the most sophisticated diagnostics, medical therapies and surgical techniques available today.
+The Epilepsy Center at UC San Diego Health uses the most sophisticated diagnostics, medical therapies and surgical techniques available today.

 Recent advancements in diagnostic technology have had a major impact on the success of surgical treatments for epilepsy.
-The decision to operate is carefully weighed through a shared process of decision making by specialists at the Epilepsy Center, your referring physician and you and your family.
+We weigh the decision to operate through a shared process of decision-making by our epilepsy experts, your referring physician, and you and your family.